Raul Meza Jr.

-Raul Meza Jr. (born October 14, 1960) is an American serial killer who was found guilty for the murder of Kendra Page, an 8-year-old in Austin, Texas, in January 1982.
-Meza had an extensive criminal record dating back to 1973 and, prior to his final incarceration, had spent a total of 20 years behind bars for various crimes.
+Raul Meza Jr. (born October 14, 1960) is an American serial killer who was found guilty of the murder of Kendra Page, an 8-year-old in Austin, Texas, in January 1982.
+Meza had an extensive criminal record dating back to 1973 and, prior to his final incarceration, had spent a total of 20 years in prison for various crimes.

 In September 2024, he was sentenced to life imprisonment for murdering 65-year-old Gloria Lofton in May 2019 and 80-year-old Jesse Fraga in May 2023.
-He is suspected in around ten other homicides.
+He is suspected of committing around ten other homicides.

 Early life

 Raul Meza Jr. was born on October 14, 1960, in Travis County, Texas, to Raul Meza Sr. (d. unknown) and Elvia Ortiz (d.
 2020).
 Records show that he had multiple stepfathers and multiple half-siblings by the time he was 15 years old.
 Meza started to use drugs when he was eight, and his first arrest was in 1973 for shoplifting and burglary; the following year, he was accused of arson.

 His first major arrest came on December 31, 1975, when he robbed a convenience store on South Congress Avenue in Austin, Texas.
 During the robbery, he shot store attendant Derly Ramirez, who survived.
-Meza was sentenced to prison for 20 years for the crime but was released early on parole in February 1981.
+Meza was sentenced to 20 years for the crime, but was released early on parole in February 1981.

-A 1982 examination by psychologist David Poole read: "He doesn't appear to expect much of himself or his life, and seems a strong candidate at this point for a life of recidivism or... suicidal inclinations."
+A 1982 examination by psychologist David Poole read: "He doesn't appear to expect much of himself or his life, and seems a strong candidate at this point for a life of recidivism or ... suicidal inclinations."